 I followed the words of the commitment, the acceptance of the covenant.
 And I became HIS.

-There is more to this story.
-I was born again on Thanksgiving weekend, and the following happened shortly after that.
+I will tell just one of them, because it happened shortly after that.
 It was the day before Christmas eve, a month after my encounter with the Lord.
 I was sitting in my kitchen, with a glass of vodka in my hand.
 Having a drink before me didn’t seem to me as a “sin,” because it had been a part of my every waking hour for years now.
 Oh, from time to time I had tried to stop drinking because I could see how it was leading me to death.
 It had come to the point where I’d lose days at a time, with no memory of where I had been or what I had done.
 But each time I had tried to break off from it, I couldn’t get past withdrawal.
 Withdrawal was just way more painful than I could endure.
 So I had failed.
 Several times.

 What was this “gagging?”
 To this day I don’t have any explanation for it.
-All I know is that’s what happened, and continued to happen for about six months or so, I would gag at the sight of any alcohol.
-After six months or so, I lost all awareness of alcohol, and when I was around it, I just had no interest and just didn’t notice it anymore, something that is true even now so many years later.
+All I know is that’s what happened, and continued to happen for quite awhile afterward – I would gag at the sight of any alcohol.
+That continued until after a few months, after I had lost all awareness of alcohol, until when I was around it I just had no interest and didn’t really even notice it anymore, something that is true even now so many years later.

 But back to that day – I jumped into the car and drove to my mother’s house, burst through the door and said to her, “you are NOT going to believe what just happened!!!!”

-She just looked at me blankly, having no idea what I was going to say.
+She just looked at me stunned, having no idea what I was going to say.

-My mother just faintly said, “we’ll see.”
+My mother said, “we’ll see.”
 She had known me that way for so many years, this seemed too much to believe.

 There is power in the Gospel.
 Scripture says, “For the message of the Cross is foolishness to those who are perishing, but to us who are being saved it is the POWER of God.”

 I have been blessed with the power of God operating in me and in my life ever since.
 No, not as though there would never be pain again in my life.
-Oh, the pain to come — I’m glad I didn’t know what was coming.
-But the Scripture also says that ALL things work together for the good of those who love God, and who are the CALLED according to his purposes.
-And surely, and most assuredly can I attest to the reality of that word.
-Every single thing that has been painful in my life, has been turned to my good.
+But the Scripture also says that ALL things work together for the good for those who love God, and who are the CALLED according to his purposes.
+And most assuredly can I attest to the reality of that word.
+Every single thing that has been painful in my life over the years has been turned to my good.
 Truly, and experientially.

 Walking with the Lord is not a theology.
 It is not a theory.
 It is not head-knowledge.
 It is an experience, an adventure, a challenge, and the greatest joy possible to man.
 If I had a hundred lives, I’d give each one to the Lord Jesus Christ who I can say I KNOW as I know my family members.
 If I saw him walking down Main Street, I’d drop whatever I had in my arms and run into his embrace.
-And he would receive me and call me by my name.
+I KNOW him, and he KNOWS me!